Brand New (Sista song)

-"Brand New" is a song by American R&B group Sista, of which a then-unknown Missy Elliott was a member.
+"Brand New" is a song by American R&B group Sista, in which a then-unknown Missy Elliott was a member of.
 The song was released as the only promotional single for the group's 1993 album 4 All the Sistas Around da World, which was eventually shelved after the single's release.

 Release and reception

-The song peaked at Number 84 on the Hot R&B/Hip-Hop Singles & Tracks chart.
+The song peaked at number 84 on the Hot R&B/Hip-Hop Singles & Tracks chart.